rishicomplex/GrammarNaziExt/README.md

 GrammarNazi Ext
 ==============
-Chrome extension for correcting bad grammar, excess punctuations and misspellings  from live webpages
+A Chrome extension that corrects bad grammar, excess punctuation and spelling mistakes on webpages.